Our Journey to Net Zero

 So, is Mightybytes Net Zero?

 Based on the math we did and my current understanding of Net Zero commitments, Mightybytes is heading in the right direction.
 We have a baseline and a clear path to improve our efforts.
 Net Zero is an always moving target that requires ongoing vigilance in the face of changing circumstances.
-We’ll need to revisit our commitment regularly and learn what needs to change, then execute those changes over time.
+We’ll need to revisit our commitment regularly.
+We’ll learn what needs to change, then execute those changes over time.

 For these reasons plus the potential damage that relying on offsets could bring to the company’s reputation, I’m hesitant to shout from the highest rooftop that we’re a Net Zero company.
 However, I’m still proud of our progress and look forward to continuing this work.
 We must reach a zero emissions economy as soon as possible!